Photonico/Computational_Physics_Topics/A Journey into the Physics World.md

 * [lecture] String Theory, by Leonard Susskind, at Stanford.

+* [lecture] MIT 8.851 Effective Field Theory, by Iain Stewart, at MIT.

 * [book] Introduction to Elementary Particles, by David Griffiths.

 ## Mathematical Methods